Viewer Species Confusion

 if intentional, I Am Not Weasel

-- Io and King from Jewelpet.
-The first one is a particular species of rabbit characterized by having droopy ears; it's easy to think that he's a dog, especially in Twinkle, where he forms a trio with two dog Jewelpets.
-As for King, he is supposed to be a French bulldog, but his color scheme makes him look like some sort of creature who decided to wear a pink rabbit outfit... with a pig-like tail.
+- King is supposed to be a French bulldog, but his color scheme makes him look like some sort of creature who decided to wear a pink rabbit outfit... with a pig-like tail.
 Truly the stuff that Mind Screw is made of.

-- Sarah in the Sonic the Hedgehog OVA is actually a cat girl, but since the American edit removed all scenes depicting her cat ears, American viewers often mistook her for a monkey.
-A good majority of the fanbase thinks of her as a human, not a Cat Girl.
+- Sarah in Sonic the Hedgehog: The Movie is actually a cat girl, but since the American edit removed all scenes depicting her cat ears, American viewers often mistook her for a monkey.
+A good majority of the fanbase also thinks of her as a human, not a Cat Girl.

-- It's unclear whether Cinderella is a antelope, deer, conger, fox, or something else entirely.
+- It's unclear whether Cinderella is a antelope, deer, cougar, fox, or something else entirely.

 - Cinderella's step mother.
 Is she supposed to be a dog?